lloydtorres/stately/README.md

 * Respond to issues encountered by your nation.
 * Discover trends in national and regional census statistics.
 * Login and switch between different nations.
-* Read, write and reply to telegrams.
+* Read, organize, write and reply to telegrams.
 * Browse through regional factbooks and communities.
 * Read, quote, post and do more in RMBs.
 * Observe and vote on current World Assembly resolutions.